Search for answers or browse about Sintel Forms.

 Configure a cascading drop-down

-Setting up a cascading drop-down within Sintel Forms is pretty easy and can be achieved using a combination of lookup lists and a Rule within the Logic screen of the Sintel Forms Designer.
+You can easily set up a cascading drop-down within Sintel Forms by combining lookup lists and creating a Rule in the Logic screen of the Sintel Forms Designer.

 Cascading Dropdowns are very powerful and uses the following notation: